 Comments like these are perfectly acceptable contributions to the flow and tone of a meeting, and are a good choice when you don’t have a critically important point to make.

 Practice Speaking Up Just Once in Every Meeting, then Expand

-If you’re not used to speaking up at meetings, you may feel awkward the first few times you try this Tip.
+If you’re not used to speaking up in meetings, you may feel awkward the first few times you try this Tip.

 To overcome that, practice jumping into the fray at least once in every meeting — don’t wait for the “perfect” time, just jump in! — and build up gradually until you can make yourself comment near the beginning, near the end, and somewhere in the middle of any meeting that lasts longer than a few minutes.